arturmpinho/Dusty-Lantern/testing.md

 To achieve this in the future, I would implement the following:

-* Serve images that are appropriately-sized to save cellular data and improve load tim by using responsive images
+* Serve images that are appropriately-sized to save cellular data and improve load time by using responsive images

 * Serve static assets with an efficient cache policy.
-I have already added metadata to my AWS Bucket, setting the max age for th eCache-Control for all static files and media files to max-age=94608000 but it is still mentioned as a point of improvement for the performance.
+I have already added metadata to my AWS Bucket, setting the max age for the Cache-Control for all static files and media files to max-age=94608000 but it is still mentioned as a point of improvement for the performance.
 I will research this more in order to improve this.

 * Minify all the files in order to improve the loading time